lordkorost/smart-surveillance-sorter/docs/gpu-setup-amd.md

 3. Find **AI Bundle** and install it
 4. Select **Ollama** from the bundle components

+>[!NOTE]
-> ⚠️ The official Ollama installer from ollama.com is not tested and may not support AMD GPU acceleration on Windows.
+> The official Ollama installer from ollama.com is not tested and may not support AMD GPU acceleration on Windows.
 Use the AMD bundle version.

 After installation, enable GPU acceleration: